kism/ansible-playbooks/readme.md

 * Proxmox Set IP address, MAC in DNS, DHCP in opnsense
 * Proxmox grab lxc https://images.linuxcontainers.org/
 * Unmount, chmod, remount disks to ensure perms
+* Do true config.d telegraf, only base config in the configure_telegraf role
+  * Do an adhoc clean of all telegraf.d directories
+* GNU stow for dotfiles

 do later